Blanc demands focus from PSG

 The fourth-placed Saint-Etienne are fighting for European qualification this season and have already troubled PSG throughout the campaign.

-Blanc's team needed extra-time to get past them in the Coupe de La Ligue last 16 in December and the league meeting earlier this season saw PSG come from behind to draw 2-2.
+Blanc's team needed extra-time to get past them in the Coupe de La Ligue round of 16 in December and the league meeting earlier this season saw PSG come from behind to draw 2-2.

 The former France coach said he was looking forward to the encounter.